Therapy Sessions

 Gestalt Group Facilitation: Key Concepts, Skills and Personal Development

-I worked nationally and internationally in the arts for over 15 years as an artist, producer and consultant mostly in theatre, dance and and live art.
-I have extensive experience of working with disabled-led companies and artists.
+I worked nationally and internationally in the arts for 16 years as an artist, producer and consultant mostly in theatre, dance and and live art.
+I have extensive experience of working with inclusive and disabled-led companies, and artists who subvert the norm.
 Now my artistic lived experience informs my therapy work with artists, creatives and those who work alongside individuals and companies.

 It’s difficult to feel artistically empowered without support.

-Working with autobiographical material in the making process can shake lived experiences and past wounds.
+Working with autobiographical material in the making process or in the everyday can shake lived experiences and past wounds.
 When this happens it is important to have support so that you feel held and empowered to move through personal and artistic challenges authentically.

 As a therapist with lived understanding I can:

-Be in the studio to support the wellbeing of artists during the creation period
+Be in the studio or on site to support the wellbeing of artists during the creation period

 Support therapeutically when sensitive or traumatic personal material becomes present in the creation of the work.